 Programming in Python, C#, C/C++, Java, Objective-C, Swift and SML/OCaml.

-Machine learning using tools such as SciKit, Keras and TensorFlow.
+Application of machine learning using tools such as SciKit, Keras, Torch and TensorFlow.

 Deploying software to a number of platforms including Windows, iOS and Android devices.